dereuromark/cakephp-test-helper/README.md

 The CLI also doesn't allow a good overview.
 Even with auto-complete, you have to type almost everything out.
 With a browser backend generating tests or running them is just a simple mouse click.

+You have an overview of your classes and the test classes to it.
+If there is one missing, you can easily "bake" it from this web backend.
+It internally uses [Bake](https://github.com/cakephp/bake/) plugin as well as your preferred theme.

 ### Further useful addons
 - URL array generation from string URLs (respects routing, so it is basically also a reverse lookup)
 - Fixture validation tool (compares actual DB with the schema files: fields and attributes, constraints and indexes)